p3rnil/LaunchApp/README.md

 # Launch App 🚀

-App created just for fun and to allow user to track rocket launches around the world.
+This app has been created within a week just to improve skills.
+There is a lot of room to improve the app.
-It uses the awesome API from https://launchlibrary.net.
+It uses the awesome API from https://launchlibrary.net to get the data.

 ## Stack